wesionio/docs/contracts/voken.rst

        }
    }

-Transfer 1,001 Vokens to a whitelisted address
+Transfer 1,001 wesions to a whitelisted address
-   Will trigger Voken-Sale whitelist registration.
+   Will trigger wesion-Sale whitelist registration.

-100% of the 1,001 Vokens will be rewarded
+100% of the 1,001 wesions will be rewarded
    Up to 15 levels: 301 + 200 + 100 + ...